-Swerve is all-natural, no-calorie, has a zero glycemic index, and is great for baking because it can be browned and caramelized just like normal cane sugar.
-It’s become really useful for keto recipes, especially baking desserts.
-Plus, the prebiotics in the oligosaccharides of Swerve might even help stimulate beneficial gut bacteria.
+Swerve has become quite useful for keto recipes, especially for baked desserts.
+Plus, prebiotics in the oligosaccharides of Swerve might even help stimulate beneficial gut bacteria.

-The advantage of Swerve over pure erythritol is that it can be easier for using cup-for-cup when replacing sugar in a recipe and although it contains a small amount of carbs, they’re non-impact carbs.
+The advantage of Swerve over pure erythritol is that it can be easier for using cup-for-cup when replacing sugar in a recipe.
+Although it contains a small number of carbs, they’re non-impact carbs.

 A Note on Artificial Sweeteners

 Many of the most common sugar alternatives out there, such as saccharin (Sweet’n Low), aspartame, sucralose (Splenda), and Truvia are technically low-glycemic and low in calories.
 Still, you should approach these low-carb sweeteners with caution.